tinymce/tinymce-docs/demo/custom-toolbar-menu-item.md

 ---
 layout: default
-title: Custom Toolbar Menu Button
+title: Custom Toolbar Menu Item
-title_nav: Custom Toolbar Menu Button
+title_nav: Custom Toolbar Menu Item
 description_short: Add a simple menu item to the predefined tools menu.
 description: This example shows you how to add a simple menu item to the predefined tools menu.
 keywords: example demo custom toolbar menu button